 Hybrid bikes usually have rim or disc brakes.
 Rim brakes do not provide sufficient control of sudden stops that disc brakes have, and may be a less safe option for urban commuting.

 Disc brakes can be either hydraulic or mechanical.
 You might really enjoy the less labor intensive automatic hydraulic disc brakes, but the manually operated mechanical brakes usually offer more fine-grained control of stopping power.

 Generally, you’ll find the disc brakes on the more expensive hybrid bikes.
-On the Vilano Diverse 3.0 performance hybrid, for example, which can be found within the list on this page.
+On the Vilano Diverse 3.0 performance hybrid for example, which also can be found within the best 5 hybrid bikes on this page.

 The cheaper hybrid bicycles usually have rim brakes instead of disc brakes, like the bikes on my list.

 You can add options to your hybrid bike to better customize it for your needs.

 For instance, fenders may not be included with the initial purchase.
 Front and rear fenders can help you to remain dry and comfortable on mud or on trails where tiny pebbles or gravel might become a nuisance.

 You might choose to add a rack if it helps you to run errands around town.
 A basket makes an excellent carrier for groceries or even for your small pet dog.